-Music, with use of instrument-piano-per month \$ 6.00 Mandolin, Guitar, or Banjo, fifteen lessons 12.00 Shorthand and Typewriting, with instrument, half session 25.00 Elocution, entire session, private lessons Chemical Laboratory fee, for chemical students 5.00 Diploma 5.00
+Music with use of instrument-piano, per month 6 00 Mandolin, Violin, Guitar, or Banjo, per lesson .75 Shorthand and Typewriting, with instrument, per session Elocution, entire session, private lessons German (conversational method, by native teacher) or Spanish, per session Cavalry Instruction, with use of horse and equipments 15.00 Diploma 5.00

-One-half the amount due must be paid when the pupil is entered, the other half January 1.
+One-half the amount due must be paid when the pupil is entered, the other half January 1st.

-A deposit of \$20.00 must be made, to go towards defraying the expenses of books, stationery, and other unforeseen expenses which cannot be estimated in advance.
+A deposit of \$20.00 must be made, to go toward defraying the expenses of books, stationery, and other unforeseen expenses which cannot be estimated in advance.

 Damage to school property will be charged to the one by whom committed, when known; concealed damages will be kept account of, and apportioned among the whole body of students, each bearing his part of the expense.
+The amount thus charged to each individual is usually between one and two dollars.
 This arrangement makes each boy feel an interest in the preservation of the property, and greatly reduces this source of annoyance and expense.